kokspflanze/PServerCMS/docs/general-setup/CUSTOMIZE.md

 # Customize

+## Important

+Your edits should only be in `module/Customize` or in `config`.
+Its also possible to change stuff in `public`.

+Never change smth on `vendor` or `module/pserver*`.
+If you do that, no updates are possible anymore.

 ## How to change the projectname?

 Go to `config/autoload/global.php` and check the configuration `server_name`.
 Just change `PSercerCMS` to your projectname.